fdocr/fdocr/_posts/2023-05-23-keeping-up-with-my-cats-litter-box-using-a-raspberry-pi.markdown

 With all of this in place I went a step further and added Opentelemetry to track the stats of how often the routine was being triggered on [Honeycomb](https://honeycomb.io).

-I wanted to know if I was turning on the bathroom lights over false positives from the motion sensor, but after some tests it simply serves to the purpose of telling how often she goes in her litter box.
+I wanted to know if I was turning on the bathroom lights over false positives from the motion sensor, but after some tests it simply serves the purpose of telling how often she goes in her litter box.

 ![Last 7 days 💩 activity](/assets/7-days-activity.png)